tae-tae05/startup/README.md

 - Frontend makes WebSocket connection - done!
 - Data sent over WebSocket connection - done!
 - WebSocket data displayed in the application interface - On the add projects page, it is displayed in real time when another project is added that you can view.
+- All functionality - note: you can only change counters on the projects that you added.
+However, you can view other projects to see what they are using for their projects.